farm-er/load-balancer/README.md

 ## Introduction

-- Load Balancers can help improve the system's availability and ressource management by deviding the load evenly and mproving response time.
+- Load Balancers can help improve the system's availability and ressource management by deviding the load evenly to achieve a minimal response time.

+- This projects is implemented in a way that can support multiple algorithms out of the box, and a flexible design to let users add their own algorithms.

 ## Sources